apache/cordova-cli/doc/readme.md

 |----------|--------------
 | create | Create a project
 | help <command> | Get help for a command
+| telemetry | Turn telemetry collection on or off

 ## Project Command List